2025/26 Tasmanian State Budget: Neighbourhood Houses Tasmania

 Today’s Budget announcement was not what we were hoping for and impacts on both our direct work with communities, and the ability of the peak body to support the foundations of our Neighbourhood Houses.

 There was also not support for the continuation of Neighbourhood Houses Tasmania to support the Governance Project: Unlocking Local Leadership.
-This will continue to put pressure on our leaders both in management and on our community-led boards to have what they need to effectively lead our communities.
-Part of this work was to continue to innovate and provide models of group buying and shared services in new collaborative ways.
-We are hopeful to find a way to progress with this work, but without support of the Government we are facing doing even more with even less.
+This will mean more pressure and more barriers for our community leaders, both in management and on our volunteer boards to have what they need to effectively lead our communities.
+Part of this work was to innovate for efficiencies, ensure safety, and provide models of group buying and shared services in new collaborative ways.
+We must find a way to progress with this work, as without this foundational support our communities will face more crisis and be forced to try to do even more with even less.